vektor-inc/lightning/readme.txt

 == Changelog ==

-[ G3 ] I have corrected the alignment behavior of horizontal blocks.
+v15.16.0
-[ G3 / G2 ] Modify the system so that it does not display an alert under certain conditions, even if the administrator's email address contains the string 'vektor-inc'.
+[ G3 / G2 ][ Specification Change ] Modify the system so that it does not display an alert under certain conditions, even if the administrator's email address contains the string 'vektor-inc'.
 [ G2 ][ Specification Change ] Change the implementation of the 'Card Horizontal' layout used for 'Previous Article' and 'Next Article' from being specified by Bootstrap to a custom specification (Update VK Components 1.6.0).
+[ G3 ][ Bug fix ] I have corrected the alignment behavior of horizontal blocks.

 v15.15.1
 [ G3 / G2 ][ Specification Change ] get_bloginfo( 'name' ) -> get_bloginfo( 'name', 'display' )